 Students who are interested in receiving a Transfer Student Scholarship must be enrolled full-time at UHCL.

-CENG 3132/CENG 3112 Digital Circuits and Laboratory CSCI 3134 Software Development with Java
+CENG 3132 CENG 3112 Digital Circuits Lab for Digital Circuits

+CSCI 3134 Software Development With Java

 Note: The above courses should be taken before the start of the junior year at UHCL (no later than summer of sophomore year).